John Barsad: Overview

 Barsad is a turncoat, English con-man, and spy, and partner of Roger Cly.
-In the pay of the Marquis St. Evremonde, he initially frames the Marquis' nephew, Charles Darnay by planting evidence on him on a voyage across the English Channel to England.
+In the pay of the Marquis St. Evremonde, he initially frames the Marquis' nephew, Charles Darnay by planting evidence on him on a voyage across the English Channel.

 Roger Cly, also revealed to be a spy, fakes his death and flees England, but Jerry Cruncher discovers the fraud when he attempts to 'resurrect' Cly's body for the purpose of selling the body to doctors.
 Cruncher initially blames his wife's praying and thinks Roger Cly has been removed through spiritual means.

 Carton discovers Barsad in Paris much later and finds him to be Miss Pross' long-lost brother Solomon.
 He enlists Barsad's aid, by blackmailing him, to get into the prison to rescue Charles Darnay by changing places with him, Carton and Darnay being almost identical in appearance.
 Barsad then brings Darnay out of the prison and back to his family.
 Carton is eventually executed by guillotine in Darnay's place.

-Barsad is genuinely dumbfounded by Carton’s sacrifice - though not enough to change his own ways.
+Barsad is genuinely dumbfounded by Carton's sacrifice - though not enough to change his own ways.
 In the final prophetic chapter of the book, Barsad, along with many others, is revealed to die by the guillotine at some time in the future.